 But, it is appropriate to engage prospects on LinkedIn.
 There is a universal understanding that LinkedIn is a business-driven social media outlet where people come together to network and do business.

 Then, there is the gray area of Twitter.
-An individual will clearly identify whether they use Twitter for business or personal reasons.
+An individual will identify whether they use Twitter for business or personal reasons.
 If you see a prospect with a professional profile page, industry content on their timeline, and other markers of a business-oriented social media presence, then it is appropriate to engage the prospect.

 Putting it All Together for Prospecting